nudge-now/sdk-android/README.kor.md

 }

 protected void onMessage(Context context, Intent intent) {
-  // Check if this notification is from AD fresca if (AdFresca.isFrescaNotification(intent)) {
+  // Check if this notification is from Nudge if (AdFresca.isFrescaNotification(intent)) {

     Class<?> targetActivityClass = YourMainActivity.class;